UNStats/website-statsday/blog/_posts/2015-08-18-japan-poster.md

 ---
-title: Japanese statistics day poster
+title: A new Statistics Day poster in Japanese is out
 ---

 <img src="/images/japanese-wsd-poster.jpg" alt="World Statistics Day 2015 poster in Japanese" style="width:300px"><br><br>20 October 2015 is the second World Statistics day.
 But did you know that 18 October this year is also the Japanese Statistics Day?